On this page:

 If your body no longer makes enough insulin, you'll need to take it.
 Insulin is used for all types of diabetes.
 Your doctor can help you decide which way of taking insulin is best for you.

-- Using an insulin pump.
-An insulin pump is a small machine about the size of a cell phone, worn outside of your body on a belt or in a pocket or pouch.
-The pump connects to a small plastic tube and a very small needle.
+- Pump.
+You’ll wear this small machine outside your body on a belt or in a pocket or pouch.
+The insulin pump connects to a small plastic tube and a very small needle.
 The needle is inserted under the skin and stays in for several days.
-Insulin is pumped from the machine through the tube into your body.
+Insulin then pumps from the machine through the tube into your body 24 hours a day.

 What does insulin do?